-A well constructed home will stand long enough to see many families come and go in its lifetime, and they won't all have the same needs.
+A well-constructed home will stand long enough to see many families come and go in its lifetime, and they won't all have the same needs.
 When drawing floor plans, flexible design can make future changes easier.

-Design basics for flexible housing
+Design basics for flexible housing:

 Depending on the stage you are at in your life, you might have kids, they might be gone or you might want to have some in the future.
-Design floor plans that work for you right now, but that can be easily adapted to accommodate different family dynamics in the future.
+Design floor plans that work for you right now but can be easily adapted to accommodate different family dynamics in the future.

 Flexible housing starts with a basic layout that allows for functional expansion in the future.
 Lay out your interior floor plan so that if you need to expand out or up, space is already allotted for access.